Finder’s Keeper – Part Seventeen

 Copyright (c) 2018

-As I contemplated the empty coffee cup, something Ariana said in the car rattled around in my head.
+As I contemplated the empty coffee cup, something Ariana said on the drive rattled around in my head.

 “In the end, Señor del Mundo will always do what is best for himself first.”

-The angel coughed and wheezed, then looked up.
+The angel coughed and wheezed, then looked up at me.
 You shouldn’t be so hard on del Mundo.
-Look at your history.
+Look at your history together.
 He’s known from the start about your family and watched out for you.

 Watched out?
-Big Red scoffed as a ridiculously large dumbbell materialized and he started a set of preacher curls.
-He was just making sure you were as good as you needed to be.
+Big Red scoffed as a ridiculously large dumbbell materialized in one hand, and he started a set of preacher curls.
+He was just making sure you were as good as he needed you to be.

 “But it was my job to watch his back.
 You make it sound like he was managing me.”